 We document three novel results.
 First, we document which type of workers and firms face the highest decline in employment in response to a contractionary monetary policy shock.
 Individuals who are low-paid and employed at high-paying firms face the strongest employment declines.
 Second, monetary tightening increases the rate at which workers reallocate across firms, in particular for low-paid workers.
 Third, we document that monetary policy shocks lead to a reallocation of workers to worse-paying firms, with low-paid workers from low-paying firms especially prone to falling off the firm wage ladder.
-While all low-paid workers are especially exposed to contractionary monetary policy shocks, we document large differences across low-paid workers depending on the type of firm they are employed at before the shock.
+While all lowpaid workers are especially exposed to contractionary monetary policy shocks, we document large differences across low-paid workers depending on the type of firm they are employed at before the shock.

 Our results have implications for inequality, allocative efficiency, and transmission of monetary policy.
 For inequality, we show that the collapse of a job ladder is driven by the poorest workers.
 At the bottom of the income distribution, income is driven by labor earnings and its extensive margin (e.g., Amberg et al., 2022).
-Hence, the lower employment probabilities and the reallocation down a firm wage ladder for the low-paid worker increases income inequality after a monetary shock.
+Hence, the lower employment probabilities and the reallocation down a firm wage ladder for the low-paid worker increase income inequality after a monetary shock.
 For allocative efficiency, if worker fixed effects correspond to workers' skills and productivity, and if the firm fixed effects correspond to firms' productivity, reallocation towards lower-paying firms could contribute to a drop in aggregate productivity, as is well-documented in the literature (e.g., Jordà et al., 2020; Meier and Reinelt, 2022; Baqaee et al., 2022).

 For the transmission of monetary policy, our results suggest that studying monetary models with two-sided heterogeneity is important.
 Moreover, our results suggest that a key moment is how the marginal propensity to consume is distributed across both worker and firm types.
+Promising topics for future research are to better understand the economic mechanisms leading to our findings, and their implications for macroeconomic stabilization policies.